fbpx

 Rule: Exercise Selection

 Unlike many bodybuilders and personal trainers from his time, Vince Gironda didn’t believe cardio was necessary for melting fat.
-Some sources claim that Gironda was against cardio so much that he would remove people from his gym for discussing activities like running.
+Some sources claim that Gironda was so against cardio that he would remove people from his gym for discussing activities like running.

 If you must do cardio, keep your sessions light and short––no longer than 20 to 30 minutes.
 It’s also best to do your cardio on rest days to minimize the risk of it interfering with your weight sessions.